nuxt/vue-meta/docs/api/README.md

 ### callback <Badge text="v2.1+"/>

-:::tip vmid required on SSR
+:::tip hid required on SSR
-When using SSR it is required to define a [`vmid`](/api/#tagidkeyname) property for the metaInfo property
+When using SSR it is required to define a [`hid`](/api/#tagidkeyname) property for the metaInfo property

-The vmid is needed to resolve the corresponding callback for that element on hydration
+The hid is needed to resolve the corresponding callback for that element on hydration
 :::

 The callback attribute should specify a function which is called once the corresponding tag has been loaded (i.e. the onload event is triggered).
 Use this to chain javascript if one depends on the other.